ed-o-saurus/PLHaskell/README.md

 debug4    |
 debug5    |

-In addition, the function `raiseError :: Text -> a` stops execution and raises an error.
+In addition, the functions `raiseError :: Text -> a` and `raiseFatal :: Text -> a` stop execution and raise an error.

 ### Queries